Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Preliminaries and main result

 A thin film is an infinitely extended magnetic material $\tilde\Omega = \R^2\times (0,\delta)$ where $\delta \ll d$.
 In this regime, it is safe to assume that the magnetization is independent of the $x_3$ variable.
-By assuming further that the magnetization is $\ell$-periodic in the ${\bf e}_2$ direction, namely,
+We assume further that the magnetization is $\ell$-periodic in the ${\bf e}_2$ direction, namely,